maplight/votersedge-static-pages/en/il/how-we-get-our-data.il.md

 ## Additional resources
 The Voter’s Edge Illinois team also collects videos, news articles, links to additional resources, and event information about candidate contests and all measures in the same district.
-For candidate contests, this content is all neutral, non-partisan, and focused on the race itself or multiple candidates.
+For candidate contests, this content is all neutral, nonpartisan, and focused on the race itself or multiple candidates.

 ## Analysis of campaign finance data from MapLight